Crispy golden brown chicken thighs resting on paper towels.

 Can I bake instead of fry the chicken?

 Yes!
-Bake at 200°C (400°F) for 35–40 minutes or until crispy and fully cooked.
+Bake at 200°C (400°F) for 35–40 minutes, or until golden, crispy, and fully cooked.

 Do I have to use cornflour?